Fighting for Compensation After the Tragic Loss of a Loved One in Berkeley, Emeryville & Contra Costa County

 - Issue of deceased children (grandchildren whose parents are deceased)

 - Others who would be entitled to inherit the deceased’s property by intestate succession

 Additional parties may file a claim if they were financially dependent on the deceased.
-These include:

 - A putative spouse (a person who has a good faith belief that they were legally married to the deceased)

 - A minor who has resided for the previous 180 days in the deceased’s household and was dependent on the deceased for one-half or more of support

 Under these rules, there may be several parties who are eligible to sue, but California law requires that all claims be united in a single action.